JuliaDynamics/Agents.jl/docs/logo/Moon2.0-License.md

-Personal Use Only - Commercial licences available.
+Personal Use Only - Commercial licenses available.

+Agents.jl is a non-commercial open source project.